Research (and other) Interests

 B. In Good Faith: What is wrong with religious proselytizing?

-I also think that proselytizing can go wrong.
-The account I am currently developing construes this wrong in relational terms.
-I argue that the wrong of proselytizing is similar in kind to the wrong of being fully honest with those we love; sometimes we have a duty to withhold the whole truth from them.
+Since proselytizing is not right or wrong in and of itself, I argue that when it is wrong, this is for the same reason that being fully honest with those we love; sometimes we have a duty to withhold the whole truth from them.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~